Ontario Salary Guide - 2026

 Rewrite your resume around production impact →

-Stuck below mid-market rate as an IT Project Manager in Toronto?
+Stuck below the mid-market rate for Toronto IT PMs?

-• If you lack PMP, enroll now - employers in Toronto's financial and telecom sectors list it as a requirement for roles above $110K CAD.
+• If you lack PMP, enroll now - most Toronto banks and telecom firms list it as preferred or required for Senior roles

 What drives IT Project Manager salaries higher in Toronto